 Poverty reduction is a central objective of economic and social development.
 Poverty, however, is not limited to material deprivation, but has many other dimensions, such as hunger, lack of adequate shelter, inability to secure medical treatment, lack of access to education and schooling, illiteracy, and unemployment.
 In this broad sense, combating poverty and its ramifications takes many forms that cut across sectors and approaches.
 Nevertheless, unemployment remains the major cause.
 Wide availability of educational, health, and social security services in all parts of the Kingdom to all targeted and needy groups has confined poverty to small pockets.
-However, citing the fact that poverty is limited is not meant to detract from the importance of combating it; but merely to put in perspective.
+However, citing the fact that poverty is limited is not meant to detract from the importance of combating it; but merely to put it in its right perspective in order to provide the necessary remedies for it.

 Social Care Services: A wide range of social and economic support is being provided to the poor and needy, through programs run by the Ministry of Social Affairs and by community organizations.
-Care and support services take two forms: material and in-kind assistance and periodical payments; and direct services provided by care centres.
-These services are:
+Care and support services take two forms: financial and in-kind assistance and periodical payments; and direct services provided by care centres, as indicated below:

-First: Direct income support to poor families provided by the state through financial assistance and social security payments.
-The latter increased over the period 1993-2007 at an annual rate of 2.3% to around SR7797 million (\$2079 million) in 2007.
-Moreover, expenditure on assistance increased at an annual rate of 5.7% to about SR2970 million (\$792 million) in 2007.
+First: The state provides direct income support to poor families through financial assistance and social security payments.
+The latter on a regular basis increased over the period 1993-2008 at an average annual rate of 10.3% to around SR 9675 million (\$ 2580 million) in 2008.
+Moreover, expenditure on temporary assistance increased at an average annual rate of 20.8% to about SR 3988 million (\$ 1063 million) in 2008.

-Second: Social care and support services are provided by the state through a number of institutions and programmes:
+Second: Social security services are provided by the state through a number of institutions which provide the following services:

-- Services to the disabled and the paralytic; 11,971 beneficiaries in 2007. - Juvenile care and observation services: 14,596 beneficiaries in 2007. - Local community development services; 418904 beneficiaries in 2007. - Care provided to orphans and aged persons, directly or indirectly, as well as non-institutional care services, including various programs, such as: the foster family program, the program of providing family care to paralytic children, and the disabled assistance program; 14,2846 beneficiaries in 2007.
+- Services to the disabled; 12,369 beneficiaries in 2008. - Juvenile care and observation services; 15,222 beneficiaries in 2008. - Local community development services; 915,862 beneficiaries in 2008. - Care provided to orphans and aged persons, directly or indirectly, as well as non-institutional care services, including various programs, such as: the foster family program, the program of providing family care to disabled children, and the disabled assistance program; 159,936 beneficiaries in 2008.

-Through about 425 community private organisations, the private sector plays a major role in providing care and social support to the poor and needy.
+Through about 504 community private organisations, the private sector plays a major role in providing care and social support to the poor and needy.
 Programs cover private education and training, childcare, healthcare, care for the aged and the disabled, charity housing, and housing improvement, as well as other fields of social solidarity.
-The Eighth

-Development Plan emphasised the pivotal role of private organizations in providing assistance to the needy.
-It is noteworthy that total expenditure by the private organizations on assistance programs and activities amounted to SR1539 million (\$410 million) in 2007.
+The Eighth Development Plan emphasised the pivotal role of private organizations in providing assistance to the needy.
+It is noteworthy that total expenditure by the private organizations on assistance programs and activities amounted to SR1633 million (\$435 million) in 2008.